-- 1. Applications for grants from the Research Maintenance Grants Fund may be made by Tutors of Colleges on behalf of students who fulfil the following conditions: - (a) they must have proceeded, or have qualified or be about to qualify to proceed, to a Bachelor's Degree after having completed not less than nine terms of residence (including any allowed), and they must make application not later than the end of the academical year next but one following that in which they qualified to proceed to that degree; - (b) they must be or be about to become registered Graduate Students admitted by the Board of Graduate Studies to follow a course of research as candidates, or with a view to becoming candidates, for the Ph.D.
-Degree.

-&lt;sup>1 For Pension Fund I, see the regulations for FSSU, which were last published in Ordinances, 1979, p.
-109.

-&lt;sup>2 Research Maintenance Grants are currently suspended.
-Students should apply to their Faculty or Department for nomination for Domestic Research Studentships.

-&lt;sup>3 For the purposes of this regulation the term 'Bachelor's Degree' shall be taken to mean a Bachelor's Degree of this University (see Statute A X 2(d)).
+- 1. Applications for grants from the Research Maintenance Grants Fund may be made by Tutors of Colleges on behalf of students who fulfil the following conditions: - (a) they must have proceeded, or have qualified or be about to qualify to proceed, to a Bachelor's Degree3 after having completed not less than nine terms of residence (including any allowed), and they must make application not later than the end of the academical year next but one following that in which they qualified to proceed to that degree; - 1 For Pension Fund I, see the regulations for FSSU, which were last published in Ordinances, 1979, p.
+109. - 2 Research Maintenance Grants are currently suspended.
+Students should apply to their Faculty or Department for nomination for Domestic Research Studentships. - 3 For the purposes of this regulation the term 'Bachelor's Degree' shall be taken to mean a Bachelor's Degree of this University (see Statute A X 2(e)).